AccessibleFuture/braille/README.md

 ## Moodle Braille Filter

 A simple filter is provided in [`moodle-filter/`](./moodle-filter) that allows Moodle to display Braille content.
+This filter is in early development.
+While it may be useful in conjunction with a braille translation service, it is not packaged and distributed as a one-click installation.

 ## Remote LibLouis Translation Service